 Take a break from: “Be good.”

-Be specific because kids often don’t absorb the general statements we throw at them.
+Be specific because kids often don’t absorb the

 “Remember to respect yourself and others when you’re playing with your friends